 Note, the EinScan-SP, the pricier model, approximately halves speed and doubles resolutions, as well as allowing specific coded targets to be added.(opens in new tab)

-The 3D printing community is one backed by a wave of enthusiasm, and so it’s only fitting that this scanner has made itself thoroughly at home with that customer base by offering itself in pre-assembled and do-it-yourself kit forms, the later for a significant saving as well as an educational experience to do or share.
+The 3D printing community is one backed by a wave of enthusiasm, and so it’s only fitting that this scanner has made itself thoroughly at home with that customer base.
+It offers itself in pre-assembled and do-it-yourself kit forms; the latter for a significant saving as well as an educational experience to do or share.

 Because this machine is built with the open source world in mind, there's also Linux software, as well as Mac or PC on hand.
 Open source will appeal to many, but not others, so we should also note that you’ll need to pick up a Logitech C270 HD (one of the best Logitech webcams (opens in new tab)) – the webcam the designer has used to scan hue and sit between the two (that’s right, two) lasers on the platform.

 Construction is reasonably simple – a few M3 screws, nuts & washers.
 If you’re inclined to self-build though, as with all such projects, there is always the risk of imperfect parts.

 How does 3D scanning work?

 There are two distinct approaches to 3D scanning.
 The first involves moving a camera, smartphone or drone around your subject to create 3D triangulation points, using software such as display.land.
 While this approach doesn't require new equipment, it's not the most accurate.

 The second approach involves use of dedicated 3D scanners, which are the devices we looking at the article above.